-The insurance you receive on joining Australian Ethical is subject to eligibility criteria and may be cancelled in certain circumstances, for example, if you leave the fund.
-Insurance for some members may exclude pre-existing illnesses, injuries or conditions, so it’s important to read the insurance guide and that you understand the important terms and conditions that apply.
+The automatic insurance you receive is subject to eligibility criteria and may be cancelled in certain circumstances, for example, if you don’t pay your premiums or you leave the fund.
+Insurance for some members may exclude pre-existing illnesses, injuries or conditions, so it’s important to read the Insurance Guide and that you understand the important terms and conditions that apply.

 Having the right type of insurance and the right level of insurance cover is an important part of planning for the future and protecting the finances of yourself and your family.
 While people insure their car and home, when it comes to personal insurance many people are under insured.
 Think about how you or your family might cope financially if you were not able to work either temporarily or even permanently due to illness or injury or in the event of your death.

 Insurance is complex so we recommend speaking with an appropriately licensed adviser before making any decisions.
-Please read the insurance guide which explains important conditions and terms that apply to your insurance cover.
+There are some circumstances that can complicate receiving insurance, such as having a pre-existing illness, injury or condition.
+Please read the Insurance Guide which explains important conditions and terms that apply to your insurance cover.

 We offer insurance cover through MetLife Insurance Limited.
-Read our fact sheet for more information about the different types of insurance available through your super.
+You can find more information about the types of insurance we offer.